 You have people who rant and rave about the miscarriages of the government – posting vile speeches just to grab a headline – yelling as loud as they can about the misdeeds of everyone but themselves and then resting on their mistaken laurels.
 These people feel they have done their part; they have blown the whistle on everyone else!
 They have told you and everyone else exactly how to think!
 They have done nothing for themselves.
 They are scavengers – they want your attention – they want the light off of them.
 Don’t take their light on – or listen to them and take up arms from your couch.
 You will find no argument from me – I cannot make others work on themselves, and I know this.
 I can only show you how I came to confront life on my own – one must do it alone.

-There is a darkness in my world today – it tells me to go back to my bed, to turn off the lights, to make an excuse instead of going outside.
+There is a darkness in my world today – it tells me to go back into my bed, to turn off the lights, to make an excuse instead of going outside.
 My fear tells me I am unwanted, unworthy, and of no use.
-However, I have faced my devil many times, and each time I do I gain more light – the light is my beauty and my truth, and the more I seek progress in the darkness the more truth I find in the light.
+However I have faced my devil many times and each time I do I gain more light – the light is my beauty and my truth and the more I seek progress in the darkness the more truth I find in the light.
 The light is what shakes me from my slumber; it is what makes my eyes rise to meet yours.
 The light gives me hope; it is a reminder of what I go through to get a glimpse of beauty.
-To know virtue is to know utter darkness; Do not fear to become mired in the shadows – the brightness within is bolder.
+To know pure beauty is to know utter darkness; Do not fear to become mired in the shadows – the brightness within is bolder.

 I do not know what the world needs or what problems can be solved.
-I do know that if we examined ourselves fearlessly instead of dissecting others from afar, we would find tools that we can use and witness substantial growth within ourselves.
-Instead of growing into pretentious, cynical old men and women, we would see that the only truth we have is within ourselves.
+I only know that if one will only examine themselves the way so many dissect so many others from afar one will find answers they can use.
 I gain nothing by learning what your flaws are – I cannot correct them – only you can correct yourself.
 With this knowledge, it seems to make sense that I ought to continue working on myself and myself alone each day.
-My words here are only a journal of my life – if you find my life appealing, if you see stillness in me that you wish for yourself, you will find my methods here.
+My words here are only a journal into my life – if you find my life appealing, if you see stillness in me that you wish for yourself you will find my methods here.
 I will not make orders; I have no power and no control over you.
 I have experience.
 You know where I come from; it is your choice: do my words have any merit?
 Ought we look inwards instead of outwards?
 I tell you that man can change but one heart and one mind in this entire world, and that is his own.
 I will be part of this world by accepting the darkness – that is how badly I want the light.